-On Saturday 5th November was a stunningly beautiful sunny day for the young historians to explore, learn and lots of fun.
+Saturday, 5th November was a stunning day for our young historians to spend exploring.

-The group started off by the shipwreck Lady Elizabeth learning about the ship's misfortune and the cargo she had on board.
-The Lady Elizabeth was surveyed and was condemned.
-Sadly, she ended up at Whalebone Cove after a vicious storm in 1936.
+The walk began by the shipwreck of the Lady Elizabeth where the group learned of her misfortunes and of how she ended up at Whalebone Cove after a vicious storm in 1936.

-Onwards to the shipwreck Samson, she arrived in the Falkland Islands on the 20th of July 1900.
-The Samson was a very good rescue vessel and proved her worth.
-Many of voyages to Darwin to tow the Gwendoline loaded with bales of wool.
-Rescuing the Circle, Cassard, Hyndford, Lafonia, Wavertree, Oravia and the Lady Elizabeth.
-1915 she was used by the Royal Navy before and after the battle of the Falklands.
+The walk continued west towards the shipwreck of the tug Samson, which arrived in the Falkland Islands on the 20th of July 1900.
+The Samson was a good rescue vessel and proved her worth.
+During her time in service she rescued ships such as, the Circle, Cassard, Hyndford, Lafonia, Wavertree, Oravia and the Lady Elizabeth.
+In 1915 she was used by the Royal Navy both before and after the Battle of the Falklands.
 In 1924 she was paid off and used as a cargo lighter.
-She also broke her mooring in 1945 and landed at her current location.
+She also broke her mooring in 1945 and ended up at her current location.

-It was such a hot day so more suncream was necessary.
-Once reaching the Narrow Point the group stopped for a well-deserved lunch break.
-The children learnt how wide and deep the entrance is and why there is an old rusty chain still visible today.
-Also, the most distinguished vessel that had passed through the Narrows was the Royal Britannia on her world tour in 1957 with the late Prince Philip Mountbatten Duke of Edinburgh on board.
+Once reaching the Narrows, the group stopped for a well-deserved lunch break.
+The children learnt how wide and deep the entrance is and of the old rusty chain that is still visible to this day.
+The most distinguished vessel that has passed through the Narrows was the Royal Britannia on her world tour in 1957 with the late Duke of Edinburgh on board.

-After lunch break, we headed down to Hadassah Bay where the group had fun paddling in the sea.
-Hadassah Bay is named after the schooner Hadassah who sailed through the Narrows on the 1st of November 1892.
+After lunch, the group headed down to Hadassah Bay where we had fun paddling in the sea.
+Hadassah Bay is named after the schooner Hadassah which sailed through the Narrows on the 1st of November, 1892.
 After the children dried off their feet, we headed towards Tussac Point.

-Tussac Point they discovered foundations from WWI and WWII which are still visible today used by the Falkland Islands Volunteers now best known as Falkland Islands Defence Force.
-The group took notes on measurements for our records.
+At Tussac Point they discovered foundations from WWI and WWII which are still visible to this day.
+These buildings were used by the Falkland Islands Volunteers - now known as Falkland Islands Defence Force (FIDF).
+The group took notes and measurements for our records.

-Running a little behind with our schedule we proceeded to Ordnance Point another Falkland Islands Volunteer gun battery where we had a group photo.
+Running a little behind our schedule we proceeded to Ordnance Point - a Falkland Islands Volunteer gun battery.
+Here we had a group photo.

 Thank you to all volunteers - you are all awesome!